Saik0s/DevAssistant/README.md

 Before you can start using DevAssistant, you need to set up the environment by obtaining an OpenAI API key and starting a local Searxng instance.

+The [langchain-visualizer](https://github.com/amosjyng/langchain-visualizer) is utilized to display all the LLM calls executed throughout the script's runtime.

 Run `python main.py`

 ### Starting a Local Searxng Instance